Exact and Approximate Conformal Inference for Multi-Output Regression: Introduction

 \section{Introduction}

 In regression, we aim to predict (or estimate) some response $y$ given covariate information $x$.
-These predictions alone deliver no information related to the uncertainty associated with the unobserved response, and thus, would benefit from the inclusion of an interval $\Gamma^{(\alpha)}(x)$ such that, for $\alpha \in (0,1)$,
+These predictions alone deliver no information related to the uncertainty associated with the unobserved response, and thus, would benefit from the inclusion of a set $\Gamma^{(\alpha)}(x)$ such that, for any significance level $\alpha \in (0,1)$,

-One method to generate $\Gamma^{(\alpha)}$ is through conformal inference \cite{gammerman1998learning, lei2018distribution}, which generates \textit{conservative} prediction intervals for some unobserved response $y$ under only the assumption of exchangeability of the dataset.
+One method to generate $\Gamma^{(\alpha)}$ is through conformal inference (used interchangeably with ``conformal prediction'' in this work) \citep{gammerman1998learning, lei2018distribution}, which generates \textit{conservative} prediction sets for some unobserved response $y$ under only the assumption of exchangeability.
+Given a finite number of observations $\mathcal{D}_n = \{(x_i, y_i)\}_{i = 1}^n$ and a new unlabelled example $x_{n+1}$, conformal prediction regions are generated through the repeated inversion of the test, \looseness=-1

+where $z$ is a potential candidate response value, \ie the null hypothesis \citep{lei2018distribution}.
+A $p$-value for \Cref{eqn:conf-permute} is constructed by learning a predictive model $\hat y(z)$ on the augmented dataset $\mathcal{D}_n \cup \{(x_{n+1}, z)\}$ and comparing one's ability to predict the new candidate $z$ using $\hat y_{n+1}(z)$ to the already observed responses using, say, $\hat{y}_i(z)$, the predicted value for the $i$-th response as a function of $z$.
+We note that while $\hat{y}_i(z)$ depends on $D_n$, $x_i$, $x_{n+1}$, and $z$, we only explicitly highlight dependence on $z$.
+The so-called conformal prediction set is the collection of candidates $z$ for which the null hypothesis is not rejected, \ie when the error in predicting $z$ is not too high compared to others.

+The inversion of the test is \Cref{eqn:conf-permute} is traditionally called ``full'' conformal prediction since it uses the entire dataset to learn a predictive model.
+Unfortunately, full conformal prediction is computationally demanding in most cases, with each new candidate point $z$ requiring a new model to be fit.
+To avoid this complexity, more efficient methods, \eg split conformal inference \citep{vovk2005algorithmic, lei2018distribution} and trimmed conformal inference \citep{chen2016trimmed}, have been introduced with trade-offs between computational efficiency and performance.

+Of interest to our work in this paper are \textit{exact} and \textit{approximate conformal inference} methods, which aim to reduce computational complexity without sacrificing performance. \cite{nouretdinov2001ridge} showed that with certain models, ridge regressors in particular, conformity scores for every observation in a dataset can be constructed as an affine function of the candidate value $z$ and only require training the model once.